liuymcn/rocketmq-exporter-go/README.md

 Contribute
 ------------

+If you like Rocketmq Exporter, please give me a star.
+This will help more people know Rocketmq Exporter.

+Please feel free to send me [pull requests](https://github.com/liuymcn/rocketmq-exporter-go/pulls).

 Task List

 - improve the document such as metric descruption
 - the guide of the using metric to judge whether the system is healthy
 - the consumer is not completely, have to be updated
+- fix some json serialization logic
+- fix some strange logic
 - some exception has not been handled
 - add test unit
 - add ACL feature